-The lens quality of the mirrored Hiper lens is as good as any we’ve tested and the finish around the edges is noticeably high-quality.
+The quality of the mirrored Hiper lens is as good as any and the finish around the edges is noticeably high-quality.

 - Good looks and protection

-Since Agu started sponsoring Team Jumbo-Visma, it’s really stepped up its sunglasses game, and the Bolds are genuinely WorldTour-worthy shades available at a great price.
+Worn by Team Jumbo-Visma, the Agu Bold cycling glasses are WorldTour-worthy shades available at a great price.

-This, combined with an anti-fog coating, means the lens stayed pretty clear throughout testing.
+This, combined with an anti-fog coating, keeps the lens clear.

-The minimal arms, complete with tacky temple tips and adjustable nose piece, mean fit and comfort are great, and they stay put on rough roads.
+The minimal arms, tacky temple tips and adjustable nose piece ensure fit and comfort.

 Alba Optics Delta